Puppy Mills: The Sickening Truth Behind Illegal Breeders in India and How You Can Stop Them

 Step 1: Know the Laws

 It is very important to know what is right before you step out to fix the wrong.
 Read up from legitimate sources on the laws present in our country and your state specifically too.
-You could also reach out to a law professional in your circle to help you understand them better.
+You could also reach out to a law professional in your circle to help you understand better.

 Step 2: Be Vigilant